 When choosing the best dehumidifier to protect your home from condensation and dampness you need to consider the total long term cost not just the purchase price.

 The cost of electricity consumed is an important consideration.
 Dehumidifiers with ordinary humidistats are inefficient and costly to run.
 A large capacity dehumidifier with an ordinary humidistat will need to adjusted several times a day or it will run unnecessarily wasting electricity.

 Dehumidifiers with intelligent control technology are up to 50% more efficient saving between £30 and £55 every year.
-The compressor Dehumidifiers from Ebac have this feature, known as ‘Smart Control’, as has the Banamite Dehumidifier with its ‘Set & Forget’ automatic controls.
+The compressor Dehumidifiers from Ebac have this feature, known as ‘Smart Control’.
 Choosing a dehumidifier with a larger capacity than you need will also save money in the longer term because it will need to run less often than a lower capacity dehumidifier.
 This means it’ll last longer too.

 How warm and busy is your home?

 Another important factor is how you heat your home.
 For example if you heat every room in your home 24 hours every day, you probably won’t need a dehumidifier at all.
 However this is a very expensive solution and most people only heat their homes for part of the day and some rooms are never heated at all.